clear-street/gestalt/README.md

 ## Vault Provider

 Vault Provider is a provider support from gestalt to hashicorp vault.
-To instatiate your provider, please use `config_provider` method in gestalt.
+To instantiate your provider, please use `config_provider` method in gestalt.
 Providing the method with a VaultConfig, will configure the provider to connect with your instance of Vault wherever it is running whether it be local instance or a cloud instance.